edera-dev/sprout/CONTRIBUTING.md

 ## Contributing Code

-To get started with technical contributions, please read out [Development Guide].
+To get started with technical contributions, please read our [Development Guide].
 If you're looking for something easy to tackle, [look for issues labeled `good first issue`][good-first-issues].

 ## Reporting bugs and other issues